restorecommerce/chassis-srv/README.md

 The chassis consists of 5 components:
 - a configuration loader
 - a multi-transport configurable log infrastructure
-- a [Server](src/microservice/server.ts), which can be instantiated in order to generically expose [gRPC](https://grpc.io/docs/) endpoints given a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) interface and a transport config
+- a base Restore Commerce microservice structure provided by the [Server](src/microservice/server.ts) class, which emits state-related events and can be bound to a number of [gRPC](https://grpc.io/docs/) endpoints, given a [Protocol Buffer](https://developers.google.com/protocol-buffers/docs/overview) interface and a transport config
 - a cache-loader based on configuration files
 - a provider-based mechanism to access different databases
-- a base implementation for the [command-interface](command-interface.md)
+- a base implementation for a [command-interface](command-interface.md)
 - storage for [Apache Kafka](https://kafka.apache.org/) topic offsets in a [Redis](https://redis.io/) database

 ### Config